Keftenk/ClassicBalanceDruid/README.md

 ### Q: Should I be the Druid using Faerie Fire?

 A: Optimally?
-No. However, if you don't have a Feral Bear or Restoration Druid in your party and/or raid group then it should fall onto yourself.
+No. However, if you don't have a Feral Bear or Restoration Druid in your party and/or raid group then it should fall onto you.
 Additionally, if you're Alliance and your guild utilizes <b>Improved Exposed Armor</b> you should be pairing your Faerie Fire casts with <b>Holy Sunder</b> via <b><a href="https://classic.wowhead.com/item=7344/torch-of-holy-flame">Torch of the Holy Flame</a></b>.

 ### Q: Do I really resort to Starfire spam?